krraghavan/mongodb-aggregate-query-support/README.md

 ## New in 0.9.0 version
 1. Upgraded Spring support to Spring 6.x and Mongo to 6.x+.
 With this release version, we will end support for Spring 4 and earlier version of Mongo DB.
+2. Java version 17 for source and target.

 ## New in 0.8.9 version
 1. Fixed Mongo distribution for all Linux distributions (Thanks Siddharth Agrawal)